kentbutler/todomvc-grails-emberjs/readme.md

 #### Changes that were required to the EmberJS TodoMVC app:

-The baseline version of the web portion of this app can be found [in this repository here](https://github.com/addyosmani/todomvc).
+The baseline version of the web portion of this app can be found [in this repository](https://github.com/addyosmani/todomvc).

 - modified store.js to use the DS.RESTAdapter and changed the 'url' parameter to match base app URL served at /context/api
-- modiied the todo model from 'isCompleted' to 'completed' -- on updates, Ember automatically converts camelcase to underscored - i.e. property 'isCompleted' becomes 'is_completed' on the REST interface
+- modified the todo model from 'isCompleted' to 'completed' -- on updates, Ember automatically converts camelcase to underscored - i.e. property 'isCompleted' becomes 'is_completed' on the REST interface